thebalditect/url-shortner/README.md

 # ADR Script
 The git repository makes use of Architectural Decision Records and uses a script to auto number an ADR.
 Read more about it at [ADR Script](/docs/adr_readme.md)

+# Linting
+This project performs a linting process on the documentation uploaded to the docs folder.